The Cottage House Museum

 About Us

 The Marguerite Rogers House Museum is owned and operated by the Alvin Museum Society.
-Tours of The Cottage and Grounds are conducted by Docents on Thursdays and Fridays, and the first Saturday of each month from 11:00 a.m. to 3:00 p.m. excluding holidays.
+Tours of The Cottage and Grounds are conducted by Docents by reservation only.
+Please call 281-331-4469 for information.

 The Cottage House Museum is located at 113 East Dumble, Alvin, Texas.
 Admission is $3.00; for children under 12 the tour is free.
 Proceeds are used for maintaining The Cottage.